Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: System Model

 \subsection{Communication Model and Performance Metrics}

-Following communication standards, the system supports downlink communication by embedding information within the frequency-domain symbols $s_n$.
-For practical engineering considerations, the system employs a fixed, known discrete constellation set $\mathcal{C}$ for modulation.
-Let $\mathcal{C}_j \subset \mathbb{C}$ denote the constellation set of mode $j$, and let $|\mathcal{C}_j|$ be its size.
-The uncoded bits per symbol is $\log_2 |\mathcal{C}_j|$ bits/symbol.
-Let $\chi_{n,j}\in\{0,1\}$ indicate that subcarrier $n$ uses constellation $j\in\{1,\dots,J\}$.
+{{Following communication standards, the system supports downlink communication by embedding information within the frequency-domain symbols $S[n]$.
+Each subcarrier employs one constellation selected from the candidate set $\{\mathcal{C}_j\}_{j=1}^J$ defined in Section \ref{SignalModel}.
+For each candidate constellation $\mathcal{C}_j$, its cardinality is denoted by $|\mathcal{C}_j|$, and the corresponding uncoded bits per symbol is $\log_2 |\mathcal{C}_j|$.}} Let $\chi_{n,j}\in\{0,1\}$ indicate that subcarrier $n$ uses constellation $j\in\{1,\dots,J\}$.
 Then, the aggregate number of raw bits per OFDM symbol across all users is given by: